 The current figures show the Australian music industry has lost $340 million due to COVID-19, so to have people like Bianca donating their time and money to the cause is vital.

-Although it hasn’t been an easy road to get where she is today, and she hasn’t always been in a position to be this generous.
+Although, it hasn’t been an easy road to get where she is today, and she hasn’t always been in a position to be this generous.
 It took Bianca four years before she profited from her business, and up until last year, she was working 12-hour night shifts at a potato factory, only to come home and work another five hours on her label.
 According to labour market research conducted by the Department of Education, Skills and Employment, Bianca’s home town of Smithfield had the largest unemployment rate in South Australia as of December 2019, with over a quarter of people in the area unemployed.
 This was markedly higher than the state’s average of 6.2 per cent.
-Youth unemployment rates are also consistently higher than Australia’s national employment rates.
+Youth unemployment rates are also consistently higher than Australia’s national unemployment rates.
 Statistically speaking, to be a young person in Smithfield with a steady income is a marker of success.

 “I have not once been stressed about money [since quitting her day job], and I think that was my biggest worry … so I’m really, really happy and thankful for that,” Bianca said.
 “Something good happens every single day, and it makes me think ‘oh my god, I’m doing my dream job’.”